digital-futures-academy/airport-challenge/myREADME.md

 signify that a plane can or cannot land depending on the result of the isAirportFull().

 ### Tests
-Test 3a - Verification - Check that landPlane() returns a string stating that a given plane can not land at the airport as it is full
+Test 3a - Verification - Check that landPlane() returns a string stating that a given plane can not land at the airport as it is full <br>
+Test 3b - Validation - Check that isAirportFull() returns true when planesLanded array length property matches the airportCapacity property

 4.